 You can easily add yours by dragging and dropping the element in the correct position.
-Before you start, make sure to see how to use countdown timers in your emails and check a few examples for inspiration!
+If you choose a timer, make sure to see how to use countdown timers in your emails, and check a few examples for inspiration!

 After you’re done with your design, you need to craft an intriguing Black Friday subject line to power up your open and click-through rates.
 Come up with a unique copy to differentiate yourself from your competitors.